0north-eth/zkVault/README.md

 No.
 It’s actually a cryptographic object.

-You’re not storing secrets.
-You’re generating a cipher language that only you can speak.

 > 🔻 You don’t store secrets in the cloud.
-> 🔺 Zero North _generates_ an entire universe for your secrets, with localized physics.
+> 🔺 Zero North _generates_ an little universe for your secrets.

-Zero North Vault flips the security model and gives you the tools to protect yourself.
+Zero North Vault flips the security model a bit and gives you the tools to protect yourself.

 ### Lose the `.exe`, and no one — not even you — can recover the data.
 ### That’s the point.